SCANN: Synthesis of Compact and Accurate Neural Networks

 \subsubsection{Scheme C}

-Scheme B also works with MLP architectures, with only a small adjustment in connection growth such that only connections between adjacent layers are added and not skipped connections.
-For clarity, we give another name to MLP-based Scheme B: Scheme C. Note that Scheme C is similar to the iterative hard thresholding technique proposed in \cite{jin2016training}.
-Besides, Scheme C can also be viewed as an iterative version of the dense-sparse-dense technique proposed in \cite{han2016dsd}, with the aim of generating compact networks instead of improving performance of the original architecture.
+Similar to Scheme B, Scheme C is also a destructive approach.
+The main difference is the use of MLP architectures in Scheme C. This can be achieved by adjusting the connection growth algorithm to only allow connections between adjacent layers and not allow skipped connections.
+Scheme C can be viewed as an iterative version of the dense-sparse-dense technique proposed in \cite{han2016dsd}.

+To implement Scheme C, we start with an FC MLP architecture and apply connection pruning to drastically reduce the number of connections in the network.
+Then, in several iterations, we apply full growth to recover all the connections in the network, followed by connection pruning to reduce network size.

 Fig.~\ref{schemes} shows examples of the initial and final architectures for each scheme.
-Both Schemes A and B evolve general feed-forward architectures, thus allowing network depth to be changed during training.
-Scheme C evolves an MLP structure, thus keeping the depth fixed.
+Both Schemes A and B evolve general feed-forward architectures, thus allowing network depth to be learned during training.
+Scheme C evolves an MLP structure, thus keeping the number of layers fixed.